OpenSlides/openslides-backend/README.md

     $ make test
     $ make  # Coding style tools, typechecker and tests all together

-You may also use

-    $ make run-dev

-to do everything at once.
-Do not forget to run
+### Generate models file

+To generate a new models.py file (updated in [OpenSlides Main Repository](https://github.com/OpenSlides/OpenSlides)) run (inside the docker container)

-    $ make stop-dev
+    $ make generate-models

-when you are done.

 ### Development without Docker Compose

+It is highly encouraged to use docker for development purposes, since all requirements etc. are already fulfilled there.
 You may use some commands you find in the [Makefile](Makefile) even outside a docker environment.
 Nevertheless we prefer some kind of system tests here that require other services of Openslides 4 (e. g. the datastore with postgres and redis).
 If you do not use Docker Compose, you have to provide these services in another way.
 Only for integration and unit tests all other services can be absent.

 To setup and local development version run